Do you as a freelance contractor or consultant understand your supply contract and the legal implications that you are agreeing to?

 The Inland Revenue will review the actual working practices adopted together with the legal form of each contract.
 Each IT engagement will need reviewing on a case by case basis, taking into account a number of different factors.
 The legislation will test the nature of each engagement and judge it to be one of employment or self-employment (freelance and outside IR35).

-2.Professional Indemnity Insurance (PII) – do you purchase it: 2 points
+2.Professional Indemnity Insurance (PII) – do you purchase it

-3. Efficiency- have you in the past received full payment for work completed ahead of schedule: 2 points
+3. Efficiency- have you in the past received full payment for work completed ahead of schedule

-4.Assistance- does your business use employ engage any worker to assist in 25% of more of its turnover: 35 points
+4.Assistance- does your business use employ engage any worker to assist in 25% of more of its turnover

-6. Previous PAYE- were you previously PAYE: deduct 15 points
+6. Previous PAYE- were you previously PAYE in this contract- a major negative

-7. Business plan and business bank account- Have you produced one: 1 point
+7. Business plan and business bank account- Have you produced one?

-8.Repair at own expense- do you put right errors you make without billing: 4 points
+8.Repair at own expense- do you put right errors you make without billing is this in your contract?

-9.Client risk- have you been unable to recover money from the client covering 10% turnover :10 points
+9.Client risk- have you been unable to recover money from the client covering 10% of turnover?

-10.Billing Invoice- do you invoice before being paid: 2 points
+10.Billing Invoice- do you invoice before being paid?

-11.Substitution are you able to nominate a substitute to perform your duties is this substitution clause in your contract: 2 points
+11.Substitution are you able to nominate a substitute to perform your duties is this substitution clause in your contract?

-There is little doubt if you genuinely meet theses tests with 20+ points you are unlikely to be investigated unless you fail to make statutory returns or highlight your business in other ways for investigation.
-BITE can help you understand how you can genuinely represent yourself as outside IR35 and gain more than 20 points through using its contractor services.
+There is little doubt if you genuinely meet theses points you are unlikely to be investigated unless you fail to make statutory returns or highlight your business in other ways for investigation.
+BITE can help you understand how you can genuinely represent yourself as outside IR35 through using its contractor services.
+Our BITE Contractor compliance portal is there for contractors to use and identify whether they are truly working outside of IR35 and operating in a compliant manner.

 IR35 case law